Improving glycaemic control in patients with type 2 diabetes mellitus through peer support instant messaging: a randomized controlled trial

 Peer Support for Successful Diabetes Self-Management

 Due to the chronic nature of the disease, diabetes patients require continuous therapy, regular medical appointments, and good adherence.
 This is why diabetes self-management training plays an important role in providing affected persons with knowledge and skills in dealing with their affliction.
 Studies have shown that the positive results of diabetes self-management trainings are hard to maintain and seem to decline soon after the training has ended.
 Effective strategies to preserve these positive impacts are therefore needed.
 First results show that peer support – which means assistance by a person who has experienced a certain behaviour or stress factor, or has similar characteristics as the target group – can achieved better results at lower costs than standard therapy.
 Although these results are promising, research on peer support in diabetes therapy is still at an early stage and the impact of many factors remains unclear.
 Peer support via Instant Messaging Services (IMS) has a considerable potential for diabetes management because support can be achieved fast, easily, inexpensively and with less effort for the affected persons.
-Furthermore, almost half of the 40- to 69-year-olds – in other words, the age group most often affected by type 2 diabetes – already use IMS.
+Furthermore, the majority of the 40- to 69-year-olds – in other words, the age group most often affected by type 2 diabetes – already use IMS.

-The objectives of the project are the implementation of peer support intervention via IMS for patients with diabetes mellitus type 2 and the analysis of whether intervention has an effect on glycemic control.
+The objectives of the project are the implementation of peer-supported intervention via IMS for patients with diabetes mellitus type 2 and the analysis of whether intervention has an effect on glycemic control.
 The underlying theory is that the intervention promotes diabetes self-management, thus leading to improved disease-specific parameters and higher quality of life.

 Peer Support Intervention

 People with diabetes mellitus type 2 are assigned to the intervention or control group.
-While the control group continues to receive the usual diabetes treatment, the intervention group additionally engages in exchange with other diabetes type 2 patients using the Austrian IMS grape.
+While the control group continues to receive the usual diabetes treatment, the intervention group additionally engages in exchange with other diabetes type 2 patients using the IMS tool.
 Every group is led by a specially trained diabetic person.
 All participants are trained before the intervention starts.